Hejtmus/svelte-lightbox/src/routes/guide/building-blocks/+page.md

     $i18n.generateLocalizedGalleryCounter = (activeImage, imageCount) => {
         return `Obrázok ${activeImage + 1} z ${imageCount}` }
+    $i18n.closeLabel = 'Zavrieť'
+    $i18n.previousImageLabel = 'Predchádzajúci obrázok'
+    $i18n.nextImageLabel = 'Nasledujúci obrázok'
 </script>
 ```

-The function receives a zero based index, which is why the examples add one before showing it.
+The counter function receives a zero based index, which is why the examples add one before showing it.
+Putting an
+`aria-label` in [`closeButtonProps`](/guide/lightbox/#customization) still wins over the store, for a close button
+labelled differently from every other lightbox on the page.
+The arrows take their label from the store only.